 Please see the OEB’s Intervention Process Guidance Document for further information on the intervention process as well as guidance for filling out the Intervenor Form.

 If you are considering applying for cost award eligibility, please refer to the OEB’s Practice Direction on Cost Awards.
 Your request should address the eligibility criteria in section 3 of the Practice Direction.
 The burden of establishing eligibility for a cost award is on the party applying for a cost award.
 A party found eligible for a cost award may not recover all the costs it claims.
 Consistency with the OEB’s tariff, the conduct of the party during the proceeding, and the reasonableness of the final cost claim will be among the factors considered by the OEB, as outlined in the Practice Direction.

 Everything an intervenor files with the OEB, including the intervenor's name and contact information, will be placed on the public record through our website and the OEB Regulatory Document Search.

-All communications should be directed to the attention of the OEB Registrar at the address below and be received no later than 4:45 p.m. on the required date.
+All filings should be directed to the attention of the OEB Registrar and be received no later than 4:45 p.m. on the required date.

 Provided to intervenor groups to fund their participation in 62 OEB proceedings and consultations, including consumer groups, manufacturers, farmers, landowners, and Indigenous communities.